pbinkley/microcopying_1940/index.markdown

 results, and recently a course in photography was instituted as an asset to librarianship, and I understand a foundation in this country invited two European countries to send representatives over here to take the course and provided all expenses to the biggest libraries to send their representatives.
-When they were confronted with the proposal that they put on <span style="page" id="page72">[p.72]</span> aprons and go in the laboratory and watch the film go through the whole process, they disdained the whole thing and refused to have anything to do with it, and consequently they went back no better informed on technicalities than when they came.
+When they were confronted with the proposal that they put on <span class="page" id="page72">[p.72]</span> aprons and go in the laboratory and watch the film go through the whole process, they disdained the whole thing and refused to have anything to do with it, and consequently they went back no better informed on technicalities than when they came.
 That